MartinPetkov/GCTF2021BeginnersQuestWriteups/15-rev-just-another-keypad/README.md

  extracting: keypad.pas
 ```

 What is a .pas file?
 Well, as the story states, this is [Free Pascal](https://wiki.freepascal.org/).
-I have precisely 0 experience with Free Pascal, so I'm going to attempt to convert it into a Python program instead and hopefully that will make it much easier to understand.
+I have precisely zero experience with Free Pascal, so I'm going to attempt to convert it into a Python program instead and hopefully that will make it easier to understand.
 Along the way we'll be extra careful to double-check the meaning of all symbols and syntactical elements, just in case they mean something different in this world than elsewhere.

 Let's go through the [keypad.pas](keypad.pas) file top-to-bottom and try to understand what's happening.